Leading from Wholeness | Boundaries, Faith, Identity, Leadership Coach

 Hebrews 5:7-9 (NLT) "While Jesus was here on earth, he offered prayers and pleadings, with a loud cry and tears, to the one who could rescue him from death.
 And God heard his prayers because of his deep reverence for God.
 Even though Jesus was God's Son, he learned obedience from the things he suffered.
 In this way, God qualified him as a perfect High Priest, and he became the source of eternal salvation for all those who obey him."

-Phillipians 4:6-9 (NLT) “Always be full of joy in the Lord.
+Philippians 4:6-9 (NLT) “Always be full of joy in the Lord.
 I say it again—rejoice!
 Let everyone see that you are considerate in all you do.
 Remember, the Lord is coming soon.

 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.